Playa del Carmen (Calica Mexico, Riviera Maya)

 Playa del Carmen (aka just Playa) is a port city located along Mexico's Caribbean (eastern) coast.
 The city has population around 150,000 and is part of Quintana Roo state.
-The port's location on Riviera Maya (Mexican Riviera) makes it a popular tourist travel destination.
+The Port's location on Riviera Maya (Caribbean Mexican Riviera) makes it a popular tourist travel destination.
 Playa also hosts professional PGA Tour golf tournaments.

-- Riviera Maya runs from south of Cancun to Tulum and Sian Ka'an biosphere reserve.
-Playa del Carmen is a stop for several cruise liners which dock at nearby Calica quarry docks, 10 km (6 ml) south of the city.
+Riviera Maya runs from south of Cancun to Tulum and Sian Ka'an biosphere reserve.
+Playa del Carmen is a stop for several cruise liners which dock at nearby Calica quarry docks, 10 km (6 mi) south of the city.
 Xcaret Eco Park is a Mexican "eco-archaeological park", which is a popular tourist destination situated south of the city in Xcaret.

-- Hurricane Wilma passed over Playa del Carmen in October 2005, remaining in the vicinity for 2 days and causing considerable damage and temporary drop in tourists' arrivals.
+Hurricane Wilma passed over Playa del Carmen in October 2005, remaining in the vicinity for 2 days and causing considerable damage and a temporary drop in tourists' arrivals.
 However, most of the damage was comparatively superficial and repaired within several weeks.
-Hurricane Wilma came from the Caribbean Sea, and passed over Cozumel before a landfall in Playa.
-It then moved along the Mexican coast, and hit Cancún very hard.
+Hurricane Wilma came from the Caribbean Sea, and passed over Cozumel before the landfall in Playa.
+It then moved along the Mexican coast, and hit Cancun very hard.

 Originally a little fishing town, Playa del Carmen cruise ship tourism started with passenger ferry service to Cozumel Island across Cozumel Channel and a popular scuba diving destination.
 Playa has undergone rapid development with new residential condominium buildings, restaurants, entertainment venues and boutiques.
 Tourist activity centers on Quinta Avenida (5th Avenue), stretching from Calle 1 Norte to Calle 40.
 Fifth Avenue is a pedestrian walkway situated just 1 or 2 blocks inland from the beach, lined with hundreds of bars, restaurants and shops.
 There are many boutique hotels on and off Fifth Avenue as well as on the beach.

 Playa del Carmen cruise terminal

 This is a tender cruise port, which means that large cruise ships to Playa del Carmen anchor and transport their passengers to the ferry terminal via the ship's tender boats.
-The ferry pier is conveniently located near the downtown's plaza.
+The ferry pier is conveniently located near downtown's plaza.

 - Passengers disembarked at Playa del Carmen join again their cruise ship by taking the ferry to Cozumel.